uzzielperez/Analyses/README.md

 ```

 0.)
+Interacting with eos files can be quite daunting without tab completion and wildcards.
 Configure and run eoshelper.sh to get full paths (quite LONG!) to the CRAB ntuples. <br />
 ```bash

 ./eoshelper.sh